sergutt/sergutt/README.md

 - 🌱 I’m currently learning React
 - 💞️ Ask me about React Native
 - 📫 How to reach me: sergut_t@yahoo.com
-- Name Pronouns: she/her
+- Name Pronounce: she/her
-- I value gratitude:  Find something every single day that I am thankful for
+- I value Gratitude and find something every single day that I am thankful for

 <!---
 sergutt/sergutt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.